statOmics/msqrob2book/README.md

 bookdown::render_book("build/index.md", output_dir = "docs")
 ```

-This process is automatised using `make` which you can run in a
+This process is automated using `make` which you can run in a
 (`bash`) shell.
 Credits to
 https://github.com/rstudio/bookdown/issues/1262: